eray-yuztyurk/python-flask-examples/README.md

 ## 📝 Notes

-* This project is meant for educational and practice purposes.
+* This project is for educational and practice purposes.
-* Since it uses in-memory data, any restart of the server resets all data changes.
+* Since all data lives in memory, the dataset resets on every restart.
+* Examples include HTML forms, redirecting, CRUD templates, and error testing.
 * Feel free to fork and extend the project for learning.

 ---

 ## 📄 License

 This project is provided for educational purposes.
 You may modify and reuse it freely.

----

-If you'd like, I can now generate **requirements.txt**, **.gitignore**, and an optional **EXAMPLES.md** as separate canvas files.